Frequently asked questions

 A. Yes.
 AA2A is aimed at all artists who want to make art their career, even if its not earning them much money.
 A number of our artists don't have any formal qualifications in Art or Design.
 If you're in doubt about what sort of work gets accepted, have a look at the variety of work artists are making on our website

 Q. What are my chances of being accepted ?

-A. Overall there are about three applications per place, but in some areas, such as larger cities, this is much higher and in some areas they accept most applications they receive
+A. Overall there are about three applications per place, but in some areas, such as larger cities, this is higher and in other areas they accept most applications they receive

 Q. Can I apply to more than one College or University ?